#1 Ranked Children’s Hospital by U.S. News & World Report

 If your baby was born with radial dysplasia (radial club hand), we know that you and your family are concerned.
 So, please know that at Children’s Hospital Boston, we will approach your child’s treatment and care with sensitivity and support—for your child and your whole family.

 A diagnosis of radial dysplasia refers to a condition in which the radius bone of the forearm is underdeveloped or absent, resulting in a characteristic appearance of a hand and wrist that is angled toward the thumb-side of the forearm.

-- Radial dysplasia is a congenital (present at birth) condition in which the radius (the inner bone that connects the elbow to the forearm) did not form correctly in the womb.
+Radial dysplasia is a congenital (present at birth) condition in which the radius (the inner bone that connects the elbow to the forearm) did not form correctly in the womb.
 The radius may be malformed or missing.
+In radial dysplasia: